axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip2-parser/geoip2-parser-options/_index.md

 | Synopsis: | database() |
 | Default:  |            |

 *Description:* Path to the GeoIP2 database to use.
 This works with absolute and relative paths as well.
-Note that {{% productparam "abbrev" %}} must have the required privileges to read this file.
-Do not modify or delete this file while {{% productparam "abbrev" %}} is running, it can crash {{% productparam "abbrev" %}}.
+Note that {{% param "product.abbrev" %}} must have the required privileges to read this file.
+Do not modify or delete this file while {{% param "product.abbrev" %}} is running, it can crash {{% param "product.abbrev" %}}.

 {{% include-headless "chunk/option-parser-geoip.md" %}}